Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park1

 Last Edited=20 Feb 2011

-Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park was born on 8 February 1880 at Villa Perrotin, Algiers, Algeria.1 He was the son of Lionel Edward Massey, 5th Baron Clarina of Elm Park and Elizabeth Ellen Bannatyne.1 He married Alice Erin Allhusen, daughter of Wilton Allhusen and Adelaide Louisa Vandeleur, on 11 July 1906 at St. Paul's Church, Knightsbridge, London, England.1 He died on 4 November 1952 at age 72, without male issue.2
+Eyre Nathaniel Massey, 6th Baron Clarina of Elm Park was born on 8 February 1880 at Villa Perrotin, Algiers, AlgeriaG.1 He was the son of Lionel Edward Massey, 5th Baron Clarina of Elm Park and Elizabeth Ellen Bannatyne.1 He married Alice Erin Allhusen, daughter of Christian Wilton Allhusen and Adelaide Louisa Vandeleur, on 11 July 1906 at St. Paul's Church, Knightsbridge, London, EnglandG.1 He died on 4 November 1952 at age 72, without male issue.2

-He gained the rank of Lieutenant in the service of the Scots Guards.1 He succeeded to the title of 6th Baron Clarina of Elm Park, co.
+He gained the rank of Lieutenant in the Scots Guards.1 He succeeded as the 6th Baron Clarina of Elm Park, co.
 Limerick [I., 1800] on 13 October 1922.2

 On his death, his title became extinct.2